tlwilliams895/gis-devops/docs/_sources/studios/elasticsearch1/index.rst.txt

 Kibana Introduction
 -------------------

-In the `Elasticsearch walkthrough <../../walkthroughs/elasticsearch>`_ we worked with Elasticsearch using cURL.
+In the :ref:`walkthrough-elasticsearch` we worked with Elasticsearch using cURL.
 An easier way to work with Elasticsearch is by using Kibana.

 To access Kibana go to ``localhost:5601`` in a web browser.
 After clicking through the splash screen, click Dev Tools from the Kibana menu.